 Vegetative State

 A vegetative state is when a person is awake, but they show no sign of awareness.
-It is considered to be a continuing vegetative state if it has persisted for longer than 4 weeks, and a permanent vegetative state if it has been more than 12 months and resulted from a TBI.
+A continuing vegetative state is when this has persisted for longer than 4 weeks, and a permanent vegetative state is when it has been more than 12 months and resulted from a TBI.
 It is unlikely that a person will recover from a permanent vegetative state.

 Long Term Coma